 If you’re new to e-learning, you may have heard people throw around terms like storyboard and prototype without daring to ask the question: What’s the difference?
 Well, don’t worry, we’ve got you covered!
 In this article, we’ll walk through the definitions of both as well as some advantages and disadvantages of using one over the other.
 Let’s get to it!

-The storyboard is essentially the blueprint for the course being developed.
-The storyboard lays out the visuals, multimedia, text, audio elements, interactivities, and navigation details (where does the learner go next?) of each and every slide in your course.
+A storyboard can act as a blueprint for developing custom, interactive e-learning in apps like Storyline 3/360.
+Using a storyboard helps you lay out the visuals, multimedia, text, audio elements, interactions, and navigation details (where does the learner go next?) of each and every slide in your course.

-Based on these definitions of storyboard and prototype, what do you think are the pros and cons of each?
-Have you ever created a prototype of your own?
-Leave me your thoughts in the comments!
+Based on the definitions of storyboard and prototype above, what do you think are the pros and cons of each?
+Do you always create a storyboard, or do you prefer to skip straight to prototyping?
+Leave us your thoughts in the comments!

 Follow us on Twitter and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.